Sirius Black: Portrayals within films

-Gary Oldman first portrayed Sirius in the film adaptation of Prisoner of Azkaban.
-Oldman revealed that he accepted the part because he needed the money, as also because he had not taken on any major work in several years as he had decided to spend more time with his family.
+Sirius is portrayed by Gary Oldman in the Harry Potter film adaptations.
+Oldman revealed that he accepted the part because he needed the money, as he had not taken on any major work in several years in order to spend more time with his family.
 The actor compared Sirius to John Lennon, and also said he was "surprised by how difficult it was to pull off", comparing the role to Shakespearean dialogue.
-Oldman suggested Sirius's hairstyle, while Alfonso Cuarón, the director of the third film, designed his tattoos.
+Oldman suggested Sirius' hairstyle, while Alfonso Cuarón, the director of the third film, designed his tattoos.
 He had read the first book, and his children were fans of the series.
 The part made Oldman a hero with his children and their schoolmates.
 Oldman said about his work in the Harry Potter films that he has "...done so much R-rated work, it's nice to have a job you can show your kids".
-Oldman was said to bring energy to the character of Sirius, and the actor stated that this energy came from Cuarón and described him as having "such enthusiasm and a joy for life".
+Oldman was not aware of the character's early death when he took on the role, and has said that had he known, he would have approached the role differently.

 Though Sirius appears several times during Goblet of Fire, the character appears very briefly in the film adaptation, in an expository scene in the Gryffindor common room's fireplace, with Oldman providing the voice.
 The actor appears again in Order of the Phoenix.
 It has been stated that Oldman and Daniel Radcliffe became very close during the filming of the series.
 Sirius as a teenager also made a brief appearance in Order of the Phoenix, played by James Walters.

 Just as in the book, Sirius returns via the Resurrection Stone in The Deathly Hallows – Part 2 alongside James, Lily and Remus right before Harry enters the Forbidden Forest to face Voldemort.
 The character is referenced for the final time in the last scene, where it is revealed that Harry and Ginny's first born son was named after both James and Sirius.

-Attributes
+Characterisation

 Outward appearance

 Sirius is described as a tall man with long, black hair and grey eyes.
 Several times during the series, Sirius is stated to be very good-looking and "carelessly handsome" prior to his imprisonment; Harry also noted that as a teenager, Sirius always had a slightly spoiled, haughty look on his face.
 His long years in Azkaban made his face gaunt, and lack of grooming resulted in long, dirty hair and yellow teeth.
 Harry's first impression of Sirius is of a corpse.